Alex-dins/Cypress-tests/README.md

 Or, run `npm run cy:open` to open the Cypress App and run the tests in interactive mode.

+## Continuous Integration (CI) with GitHub Actions

+In this repository you can find the continuous integration to run Cypress tests also on GitHub Actions workflows

 ### "Mouse Action" test

 In this test, I use the drag-and-drop plugin.